Leiper Gupta Family Lawyers Ltd is a boutique Family Law practice based in Eversley, on the Hampshire, Berkshire and Surrey borders.

 City Expertise, Country Rates

-At LGFL LLP, you benefit from London levels of expertise and experience in Family Law, at Hampshire law firm rates.
+At LGFL Ltd you benefit from London levels of expertise and experience in Family Law, at Hampshire law firm rates.
 At our country estate offices, you can discuss your matters in a confidential and relaxing setting.
-With competitive rates, transparent charging and monthly billing, LGFL LLP offer you attentive, specialist legal advice with the minimum of stress.
+With competitive rates, transparent charging and monthly billing, LGFL Ltd offer you attentive, specialist legal advice with the minimum of stress.

 For all your Family Law matters, call us first.
 We're just a short drive from junctions of the M3 and M4 motorways, main trains stations at Reading, Fleet or Basingstoke, and Farnborough Airport.